brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/README.md

 2. **Apps & Features**: Navigate to `Apps`, then select `Optional Features`.
 3. **Add a Feature**: Click on `Add a feature`.
 4. **Search for RSAT**: Type "RSAT" in the search bar to find all available RSAT tools.
-5. **Select and Install**: Install the relevant RSAT tools, such as:
+5. **Select and Install**: Choose the relevant RSAT tools, such as:
    - `Active Directory Domain Services and Lightweight Directory Tools`
    - `DNS Server Tools`
    - `Group Policy Management Tools`

-After installing these tools, you will be able to run scripts that require the `Active Directory module` using the `Import-Module ActiveDirectory` command in PowerShell.
-This setup enables you to perform Active Directory tasks directly from your Windows 10 or 11 workstation.

-**Note**: Ensure that your user account has the appropriate permissions to manage Active Directory objects.
-Additionally, your PC must be part of the domain or have network access to the domain controllers.

 ## Customizations

-This repository is designed with customizability in mind, allowing you to tailor scripts to your specific needs.
-Below are some common customizations:
+This repository allows you to tailor scripts to your specific needs.
+Common customizations include:

-- **Configuration Files**: Fine-tune the behavior of these scripts by modifying the included configuration files.
-These files typically contain settings and parameters that control script execution, ensuring they align perfectly with your Windows Server environment.
+- **Configuration Files**: Modify included configuration files to control script execution, ensuring alignment with your Windows Server environment.

-- **Script Parameters**: Many scripts come with adjustable parameters, allowing you to further customize their functionality.
-By tweaking these settings, you can tailor the scripts to suit different scenarios and specific needs.
-Should you encounter any inconsistencies or require adjustments, please feel free to reach out for assistance.
+- **Script Parameters**: Adjust script parameters to tailor functionality to different scenarios.
+If you encounter inconsistencies or need adjustments, feel free to reach out for assistance.

 ## Installation

-Installing these scripts is straightforward.
-Follow these steps to get started:

-1. **Clone the Repository**: Download the repository to your desired location.
+1. **Clone the Repository**:
    ```bash
    git clone https://github.com/brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators.git
    ```

 2. **Save the Scripts**: Place the scripts in your preferred directory.

-3. **Execute the Scripts**: Run the scripts while monitoring the location and environment to ensure proper execution.
+3. **Execute the Scripts**: Run the scripts, ensuring proper execution by monitoring the environment and location.

-Now, you're all set to leverage the power of these PowerShell scripts for efficient Windows Server administration.
-Feel free to explore and customize them to suit your specific needs.

 ## Support and Contributions

-If you have any questions, need further assistance, or wish to contribute, feel free to reach out.
-You can contact me directly at luizhamilton.lhr@gmail.com or join the [PowerShell-Br WhatsApp channel](https://whatsapp.com/channel/0029VaEgqC50G0XZV1k4Mb1c).
+For questions, further assistance, or contributions, feel free to reach out.
+You can contact me at luizhamilton.lhr@gmail.com or join the [PowerShell-Br WhatsApp channel](https://whatsapp.com/channel/0029VaEgqC50G0XZV1k4Mb1c).

 Support my work and gain access to exclusive content by becoming a patron on [Patreon](https://patreon.com/brazilianscriptguy).

-For detailed information on the latest updates and releases, visit the [ITSM-SysAdminToolSet Release](https://github.com/brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/releases/tag/ITSM-SysAdminToolSet).
+For the latest updates and releases, visit the [ITSM-SysAdminToolSet Release](https://github.com/brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/releases/tag/ITSM-SysAdminToolSet).

 ---

 Thank you for choosing the PowerShell ToolSet for Windows Server Administration and VBScript Repository for Workstation Management.
 We hope these tools enhance your efficiency and streamline your workflows.

----